yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 A linux machine (OSX and Windows support coming soon!).
 If you don't run linux natively then get a linux VM: [OSX](https://www.instructables.com/id/How-to-Create-an-Ubuntu-Virtual-Machine-with-Virtu/), [Windows](https://itsfoss.com/install-linux-in-virtualbox/).

 ## Setup
 First we need to make sure you have a few dependencies installed.
-To make it easier, we have created a docker container with the mushr stack and sim running inside it.
+To make it easier, we have created a Docker container with the mushr stack and sim running inside it.
 Here is what you need:

 - [docker](https://docs.docker.com/v17.12/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)